mahe8186/mahe8186/README.md

-A passionate advocate for open source software (OSS).
-I have a keen interest in cyber security and privacy, and I am constantly seeking to expand my knowledge in these areas.
-Additionally, I am fascinated by the world of Android custom ROMs and enjoy exploring the possibilities of flashing custom ROMs on my devices.
-I am always eager to learn and share my experiences with others in these fields.
+I am a strong supporter of open source software (OSS) and have a deep interest in cyber security and privacy.
+I am continuously looking to broaden my understanding in these domains.
+Furthermore, I find the realm of Android custom ROMs fascinating and take pleasure in experimenting with flashing custom ROMs on my devices.
+I am enthusiastic about learning and exchanging experiences with others in these areas.

 ![Un momento, por favor](https://github.githubassets.com/images/mona-loading-dark.gif)